pkuma-msft/pkuma-msft.github.io/azure-test-plans/articles/testcase-import-export-csv.md

 You can create a new Query based suite in a test plan, modify the query as per your requirement; wait for the test cases to load in the new QBS and then export them all.
 Although you can use this work around to export all the test cases in a team project, we would highly recommend for you to use as specific a query as possible.
 If your query returns a large number of test cases (in the range of couple of thousands) then the performance of the page will get degraded. **If you created the QBS temporarily to export the test cases, make sure you delete the Query based suite!**

 ## What is not supported?
+- [Update 8th Jun 2020] Shared steps are now supported!
-- Shared steps in test cases is not supported. **WARNING: If your test cases contain shared steps, then exporting and importing the test case may cause you to lose test case steps.**
+~~Shared steps in test cases is not supported. **WARNING: If your test cases contain shared steps, then exporting and importing the test case may cause you to lose test case steps.**~~
 - Retaining formatting of the test steps is not supported. **WARNING: If you rely on the test step formatting, then exporting-importing will make you lose the formatting!!
 Please do not use the import/export feature in this case.**
+- [Update 8th Jun 2020] Local parameters and Shared parameters are now supported!
-- Local parameters and Shared Parameters in a test case are not supported while exporting or importing.
+~~Local parameters and Shared Parameters in a test case are not supported while exporting or importing.~~
 - Graceful error handling and data validation is not supported.
 This is work in progress and will get better with future updates.
 - Delete operation is not supported.
 If you delete or remove a test case from CSV and import it; the test case will not get deleted from the suite or team project.
 - When creating new test cases via importing, you must set the state of the test case to ```Design```.
 Other state values during test case creation are not supported.